 This short 3-day or 5-day on-line course will provide training in the design, conduct and analysis of cluster randomized trials (CRTs) and stepped-wedge cluster randomized trials (SW-CRTs).
 Delivered by faculty of the University of Birmingham including Karla Hemming, James Martin and Sam Watson.
-With guest speaker Cory Goldstein who will give an overview of the ethically issues of cluster randomised trials (OHRI, Canada).
+With guest speaker Cory Goldstein who will give an overview of the ethical issues raised by cluster randomised trials (Ottawa Hospital Research Institute, Canada).

 These trials are increasingly used to evaluate interventions that improve care delivery and study strategies for implementing efficacious interventions in routine clinical practice.
 They require specific methods of design and statistical analysis.
 This course will include the rationale for using these designs, specific design issues, the randomisation process, practical issues in managing these trials, and trial reporting and interpretation.
 Over an optional two days, students also have the opportunity to learn about sample size calculations and analytical methods.
 Principals will be illustrated using case studies of stepped-wedge and cluster randomized trials.